Touchback (film): Plot

-Scott Murphy is a former high school football hero, famous as the top high school quarterback in Ohio with the nickname of "Mr. Football.".
+Scott Murphy is a former high school football hero, famous as the top high school quarterback in Ohio with the nickname of "Mr. Football".
 A leg injury he received during the Ohio State High School Championship game terminated his scholarship to Ohio State University and his dreams of a professional career in football.
 It has been twenty years since that game and Scott still resides with his family in the quiet town of Coldwater, Ohio.
 He has a splinted leg and has been a farmer and volunteer firefighter since high school.
 Rather than marrying the head cheerleader, Scott has married a shy clarinet-playing band member named Macy and has two daughters.
 A compromised harvest and bank obligations have caused a strain on his farm, which he is in jeopardy of losing.
 In an upcoming football game, he is to be honored in a halftime ceremony as the quarterback who brought the team to a state championship.
 With bad luck around every corner, Scott is not mentally prepared for the game, and the return of his good friend Hall who made the NFL and married Scott's old high school girlfriend only adds to his depression.

-An early frost and a broken soybean combine header doom the harvest and bring Scott to the brink.
+An early frost and a broken soybean combine harvester doom the harvest and bring Scott to the brink.
 His wife, Macy, suggests that they could pick the soybeans by hand in order to bring them to market.
 Scott finds this far-fetched since there are 200 acres to harvest.
 He decides to kill himself via carbon monoxide (CO) poisoning in his truck.
 As he passes out, Scott wakes up back in 1991, a few days before the big game.

 Scott remembers the course of his life and resolves to change events so his injury won't happen and he can take the OSU scholarship.
 He is anxious to get free of the small farming town, derisively called "Backwater" by the other teams.
 With his hindsight and knowledge of the outcome, he spends more quality time with his hard-working mother who has never seen him in a game and introduces himself to Macy whom he knows he will marry.